Good Customer Service or Servitude?

 Dealing with Consulting Freebies and Scope Creep

 Returning a product is relatively easy.
 Returning a service?
 Not so much.
-While many companies have customer satisfaction guarantees, on services, it needs to be clearly defined what is refundable and what is not.
+While many companies have customer satisfaction guarantees, for services, it needs to be clearly defined what is refundable and what is not.

 Nowhere is this more difficult than in the area of consulting.
 A consultant can provide services and clients can say that they didn't like what was done, refusing to pay.
 Like the party dress example discussed earlier, these clients are "trying on" a consultant.
 Because services can't be resold like returned products might be, "returns" on consulting can quickly put a consultant out of business.